A day after failing to hustle, Sanchez goes back on DL

 "Being tight in a certain part of your body, I'm used to that," Sanchez said.
 "You keep playing and eventually they go away.
 I mentioned it after the game it felt a little tight."

-Austin Romine was behind the play for Tuesday night's game at the Rays.
+Austin Romine was behind the plate for Tuesday night's game at the Rays, and Kyle Higashioka was recalled for Triple-A Scranton/Wilkes-Barre.

 Tampa Bay took a 1-0 lead in the first inning Monday when Jake Bauers scored from second on Sanchez's 10th passed ball, which tied for the major league lead.
 Sanchez reached out and let a breaking ball from Luis Severino glance off his glove and right foot, then slowly chased the ball as it bounced toward the third base coaching box.